Xesa/godot-resource-auto-loader/README.md

 🔗 **Resource inheritance**, so you can set the parent node to only allow resources that extend a certain type.

 🗂 **Multiple resource support**, so it doesn't matter if only one child node or many of them need to import resources, the parent node can hold as many resources of any type as needed.

+✏ **Automatic editor updates**, so the changes will be visible immediately.
+Especially useful for textures and collision shapes.